zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

     }

 As you can see we're doing two things.
 We tell the fieldset to be using the ``ClassMethods`` hydrator and then we tell the fieldset that the default object to be returned is our ``Blog``-Model.
-However when you're re-submitting the form now you'll notice that nothing has changed.
+However, when you're re-submitting the form now you'll notice that nothing has changed.
 We're still only getting array data returned and no object.

 This is due to the fact that the form itself doesn't know that it has to return an object.
 When the form doesn't know